 - Implementation guidelines

 Generation of training data for machine learning models is the single most common use of the Unreal Engine within the context of scientific research.
-The algorithms underlying these models typically rely on GPU-based computation to achieve maximum performance, and GPU-accelerated containers powered by the NVIDIA Docker runtime are widely used for running machine learning workloads in the cloud.
+The algorithms underlying these models typically rely on GPU-based computation to achieve maximum performance, and GPU accelerated containers are widely used for running machine learning workloads in the cloud.
 Unreal Engine containers allow simulations to be packaged and deployed alongside the machine learning models that interact with them, using the same familiar technologies and deployment pipeline.
 Container orchestration frameworks such as Kubernetes can be used to facilitate network-based or IPC-based communication between containers and to perform training or inference at scale.

-The choice of base image for your containers will depend on your deployment strategy, and also whether your simulations are performing rendering.
-See the Deployment strategies section for a discussion of these base image requirements.
+The choice of runtime image for your containers will depend on your deployment strategy.
+See the Deployment strategies section for a discussion of the relevant base image requirements.

 Choosing a communication mechanism

 There are a number of mechanisms by which Unreal Engine simulations can interact with software that encapsulates machine learning models.
 The choice of communication mechanism dictates the manner in which both the simulation and model can be packaged and deployed in containers, so developers should consider this carefully when designing new simulations or preparing existing simulations for containerisation.

 Network-based communication is by far the most flexible approach, since it allows the simulation and the model to communicate across different containers or even different underlying host systems.
 Socket-based network communication is supported natively by the Unreal Engine without the need to integrate additional third-party libraries.
 If you do decide to integrate additional communication middleware then the use of an RPC framework will allow you to design your system using a standard microservices architecture and leverage microservice-oriented features of container orchestration frameworks such as Kubernetes.